MFBarker/GAT360Final/README.md

 This project was created in Unreal Engine with the use of 'Brutalist Architecture Office', 'Interaction System', and 'The Immersive Template' found on the Epic Store!

-Team Members include Joseph Perez(Gtagudy) as full-stack developer!
+Team Members include Joseph Perez(Gtagudy) as full-stack developer and Michelle Barker!

 To launch the game, download the zip file off of the Joseph Perez branch and unzip it in a safe place!
 Then boot up Unreal Engine version 5.6 and open the project/file at the location where you unzipped it!
 Then you can go ahead and hit the play button at the top!
 Hope you enjoy!